 Once your guest list is solidified, give everyone plenty of notice, so they can mark their calendars, adjust their schedules, and start looking for deals on flights and accommodations.
 The closer to your trip dates, the pricier these reservations will get.
 Send out save the dates eight to 12 months beforehand, and keep your guests in the know about any changes or adjustments as your date approaches.

 Planning a wedding from afar means you’ll need to hire a wedding planner that can take care of the on-location work.
 Your best bet, in this case, is to go with a local planner that specializes in or is familiar with destination weddings.
-Oftentimes resorts and venues have people meant specifically for this who can recommend and secure vendors, organize and facilitate, and generally be present when you can’t be.
+Oftentimes resorts and venues have people meant specifically for this who can recommend and secure vendors, organize and facilitate, and generally be present when you can’t be to help cross items off your ultimate small wedding checklist.
 If a wedding planner isn’t in your budget, consider looking into your venue’s wedding packages, if available.
 That way, you don’t need to worry about any of the small details—they’re already taken care of.

 Shipping items like decor and gifts can be risky, expensive, and a hassle.
-However, when planning a small wedding, you have another convenient option.
+However, when planning a small wedding, exploring a variety of small wedding reception ideas, you have another convenient option.
 Since you likely don’t need to transport as many items, try to pack most (or all) of them in a suitcase or carry-on.
 Not only is this more cost effective (with an extra suitcase costing less than international shipping), but it also ensures that everything you need arrives at your destination with you on time.

 While intimate destination weddings can be dreamy, there’s plenty of work that goes into making one happen.
 From legalities in other countries to notifying guests and figuring out logistics, it differs greatly from your standard wedding planning.
 That being said, dedicate a good amount of time to researching your location, and don’t be afraid to ask an experienced wedding planner for help.
 Skimping on the details until you’re boarding a plane will only cause anxiety—and you’re always better safe than sorry.